UNICEF was established in the aftermath of World War II to help children in crisis.

 1. There would be regular outbreaks of deadly diseases

-UNICEF believes no child should die of a preventable disease.
-That's why we provide vaccines for 45 percent of the world's youngest children every year.
-In 2016, that meant 2.5 billion vaccines reached children in nearly 100 countries.
+No child should die of a preventable disease.
+That's why UNICEF provides vaccines for 45 percent of the world's youngest children, saving up to 3 million kids from life-threatening diseases every year.
+In 2018, that meant 2.4 billion vaccines reached children in nearly 100 countries.

 UNICEF's huge buying power makes vaccines cheaper so we can reach more children in more places.
-As part of GAVI, the Vaccine Alliance, we helped reduce by half the price of the pentavalent vaccine, which protects children against five potentially deadly diseases: diptheria, tetanus, pertussis (whooping cough), hepatitis B and Haemophilus influenzae type b (Hib).
+As part of GAVI, the Vaccine Alliance, UNICEF helped reduce by half the price of the pentavalent vaccine, which protects children against five potentially deadly diseases: diptheria, tetanus, pertussis (whooping cough), hepatitis B and Haemophilus influenzae type b (Hib).
 These incredible savings make vaccines affordable for lower-income governments and make every dollar donated to UNICEF go even further.
-In 2016, we saved $588 million on vaccines through strategic planning and negotiation.

 UNICEF's work goes beyond buying vaccines.
-With partners like the World Health Organization, we help governments and communities vaccinate children who would go without — children in remote villages, behind battle lines and in places devastated by natural disaster.
+With partners like the World Health Organization, UNICEF helps governments and communities vaccinate children who would go without — children in remote villages, behind battle lines and in places devastated by natural disaster.

 It's only possible through a huge, global network of health workers and volunteers championing vaccines in their own villages and cities.
 Without training and supplies, these local heroes couldn't protect children in their own communities from disease.